qrolande/pipex/README.md

 # pipex

-Project explaining how "pipes" work in C
+Project explaining how "pipes" work in UNIX